 Mark Inglis – mountain man

 Mark Inglis is known to many as the mountaineer who lost his lower legs to frostbite on Aoraki/Mt Cook in 1982, and went on to summit Everest and win a silver medal at the Paralympics.
-Nowadays, he is a passionate cyclist and cycling advocate who manages the Hurunui Trails around Hanmer Springs.
+Nowadays, he is a passionate cyclist and cycling advocate who helps coordinate the biking trails around Hanmer Springs.

 You’ll never find Mark Inglis legless.
 While the rest of us are swapping our bike shoes for brogues, Mark is donning a whole new pair of legs.
 He has many to choose from: legs for trekking, mountain biking, road biking, skiing, ice-climbing, carbon mountain legs and general standing-up-and-walking-around-in legs.
 Mark also has track-building legs and short, gardening ones so he doesn’t need to bend over.
 A pair of chainsawing legs are made out of aluminium, ‘because you don’t want to be cutting your leg off.